European Council: Eurozone summits

 A number of ad hoc meetings of heads of state or government of the member states of the euro area were held in 2010 and 2011 to discuss the Sovereign Debt crisis.
 It was agreed in October 2011 that they should meet regularly twice a year (with extra meetings if needed).
-This will normally be at the end of a European Council meeting and according to the same format (chaired by the President of the European Council and including the President of the Commission), but usually restricted to the (currently 20) heads of state or government of the member states of the eurozone.
+This will normally be at the end of a European Council meeting and according to the same format (chaired by the President of the European Council and including the President of the Commission), but usually restricted to the heads of state or government of the member states of the eurozone.

 President

 The President of the European Council is elected by its members through a qualified majority vote for a once-renewable term of two and a half years.
 Article 15 of the Treaty on European Union (TEU) identifies his duties.
 It is the Heads of State or Government who vote for this office.
 The President must report to the European Parliament after each European Council meeting.
 The post was created by the Treaty of Lisbon and was subject to a debate over its exact role.
 Prior to Lisbon, the Presidency rotated in accordance with the Presidency of the Council of the European Union.
 The role of that President-in-Office was in no sense (other than protocol) equivalent to an office of a head of state, merely a primus inter pares (first among equals) role among other European heads of government.
 The President-in-Office was primarily responsible for preparing and chairing the Council meetings, and had no executive powers other than the task of representing the Union externally.
 Now the leader of the Council Presidency country can still act as president when the permanent president is absent.